duttm/Bottom-Up-CG-V6K2/README.md

 We have reproduced our results (formation of nanorod+ associated analysis) in following computational resources:

 1. Stampede2 super computer provided by XSEDE (1 node that has 64 cores) [https://portal.xsede.org/tacc-stampede2]
-2. Desktop computer (8 MPI thread)
+2. Desktop computer (8 MPI threads)
 3. GROMACS versions: 5.1.2 and 2018.3

 Please note that for any other combination, you may need to change simulation parameters.
 (Specifically, in the MDP file)